animetosho/ParPar/README.md

 node-gyp rebuild
 npm install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This sets up ParPar to be run from the *bin/parpar.js* file (i.e. via `node bin/parpar.js` command).
+If you want it to be globally accessible via the `parpar` command, the process is OS dependent.
+On Linux, you can usually create a symlink named *parpar* in a location specified in the `PATH` environment variable, to *bin/parpar.js* (e.g. `ln -s bin/parpar.js /usr/bin/parpar`).
+On Windows, either add the *bin* folder to your `PATH` environment, or copy *bin/parpar.cmd* to a `PATH` specified directory and edit the paths appropriately in this copy of *parpar.cmd*.

 Note, Windows builds are always compiled with SSE2 support.
 If you can’t have
 this, delete all instances of `"msvs_settings": {"VCCLCompilerTool":